 You could almost say that there is an unspoken etiquette here – your client is waiting for you to make the first move.

-And if you are not doing that you could be amazed at how many opportunities you are missing out on.
+And if you are not doing that, you’ll be amazed at how many opportunities you are missing out on.

 Here are some examples from my own experience:

 The Project Manager

-In September last year I had a conversation with someone about managing a technical project within my business.
-For a number of reasons it wasn’t the right time for me to get started.
-So we agreed that she would contact me again in the first week of December to get the ball rolling.
-First week of December rolled by.
-Second week.
-And now we are on the cusp of March, and this month I’ve been talking to other providers about taking on the project.
+I once had a conversation with someone about managing a technical project within my business.
+For a number of reasons it wasn’t the right time for me to get started, so we agreed that she would contact me again in the first week of December to get the ball rolling.
+The first week of December rolled by – and the second week – and then suddenly it was March, and so I began talking to other providers about taking on the project.

 But I’m the client you might be thinking, if I want her help why don’t I just call her?

 Well, that’s because it’s not just the business owners who “make up stories” about what other people are thinking.
 Clients do it too!

-“She’s probably had a change of business direction and no longer interested in projects like mine”
+“She’s probably had a change of business direction and is no longer interested in projects like mine”

 “She must be fully booked and doesn’t need any new clients or she would have got in touch”